brisa-build/brisa/docs/building-your-application/configuring/output.md

 > [!TIP]
 >
-> If your application requires server-side features, like middleware or API endpoints, opt for the `server` output.
-For static websites, select the `static` output, and for desktop applications integrated with Tauri, use the `desktop` output.
+> If your application requires server-side features, like middleware or API endpoints, opt for the `bun` / `node` / `deno` output.
+For static websites, select the `static` output, and for desktop / mobile applications integrated with Tauri, use the `desktop` / `ios` / `android` output.